2025 Program

 2:00pm – 3:10pm – Panel 2: Statecraft, Scandal, and Spectacle: Gendered Power Plays and the Law

-Rachel Elise Wiedman, University of Tennessee – “Make Historical Memory a Precious Inheritance: Statesmanship, Manhood, and Northern Political Culture, 1852-1861”
+Rachel Elise Wiedman, University of Tennessee – “Make His Memory a Precious Inheritance: Statesmanship, Manhood, and Northern Political Culture, 1852-1861”

-Sarah Offutt, University of Missouri – “Gender on the Gallows: The Ending Public Execution in Britain”
+Sarah Offutt, University of Missouri – “Gender on the Gallows: The Decline and Abolishment of Public Execution in Britain”

 3:30 – 4:30pm – Keynote by Dr. Laura Goffman